Trump spurns George P Bush to endorse under-indictment Ken Paxton for Texas attorney general

 Following Mr Trump’s endorsement of Mr Paxton, Mr Bush took to Twitter to highlight the legal issues that his election opponent faces.

-Mr Paxton has been under securities fraud investigation for a large portion of his time in office, and has also faced an FBI investigation into wether he abused his position by helping a wealthy donor.
+Mr Paxton has been under securities fraud investigation for a large portion of his time in office, and has also faced an FBI investigation into whether he abused his position by helping a wealthy donor.

 He has denied any wrongdoing in both cases.